fanil-z/islam-wiki/hugo-docs/content/en/concept.md

 The overall stack looks like this:

-1. Markdown: the content is written in Markdown files + with some HTML additions.
-2. GitLab: source files for content + CSS, JS, themes are stored in GitLab.
 3. Hugo: a static web-site generator builds a static HTML/CSS/JS website using MD files as a source.
 	- Hyas: I used Hyas to have a good-looking, neat bootstrap layout.
 		- Hyas depends on Node.js.
 I installed it on my laptop.